Everything you need to know about getting a Master Service Agreement on Goodlawyer: pricing, scope of work, benefits, and frequently asked questions.

 This service is for businesses looking to outsource multiple related projects or ongoing services to a contractor or service provider.
 It is also for service providers that repeatedly offer the same standard services with terms and conditions that do not greatly vary between projects or clients.

-Where customization efforts exceed the "basic" threshold, the Master Service Agreement moves to the Complex tier outlined below.
+Where customization efforts exceed the above scope, the service moves to the custom tier outlined below.

 What is the process?